ibm-cloud-docs/text-to-speech/custom-rules.md

 ## Case-sensitivity

-A *word* is case-sentitive.
+A *word* is case-sensitive.
 For example, assume a custom model contains the entry `{word='Sun', translation='Sunday'}`.
 In this case, the service applies its default pronunciation to the word `sun` but the custom translation to the word `Sun`, since only the latter has an initial capital letter.

 ## Context sensitivity